mattbern42/3950-Labs/README.md

 7. quit - Quit the shell.

-When running an external program such as a batch file with the appropriate commands, enter in the format `myshell program_name`.
+When running an external program such as a batch file with the appropriate commands, enter in the format `myshell file_name`.
 The shell will read through the content of the given file until end-of-file is reached, and display the results.

 This shell supports input/output redirection in the form program_name arg1 arg2 < inputfile > outputfile.
 This will run the program_name with the 2 arguments.
 The input file in this command is replaced by inputfile, and the output file.